youssefaltai/gso/examples/custom_ui/README.md

 ## Custom UI

 You will find a folder named `ui` that contains a folder named `base`.
-The `base` folder contains the abstract UI classes and interfaces.
+The `base` folder contains the abstract UI classes and interfaces that the examples use.

 For simplicity, Custom UI is CLI-based, and it has only one class: `View`, which is an abstract class that every visible UI element should implement.